yvguim/mysafeip-client/Readme.md

 ## Configure your firewall

 `mysafeip-firewall.sh` is an example to run manually.
-Try it and adapt firewall rules to your nedd.
+Try it and adapt firewall rules to your needs.

 When you are really confident about your config, you can add it in crontab: